Partnered Program with Flexion Therapeutics

 Flexion Therapeutics acquired the global rights to develop and commercialize XEN402, a Nav1.7 inhibitor also known as funapide.
 Flexion’s FX301 consists of XEN402 formulated for extended release from a thermosensitive hydrogel.
 The initial development of FX301 is intended to support administration as a peripheral nerve block for control of post-operative pain.

-On March 31, 2021, Flexion announced the treatment of the first patient in a Phase 1b proof-of-concept trial evaluating the safety and tolerability of FX301 administered as a single-dose, popliteal fossa block (a commonly used nerve block in foot and ankle-related surgeries) in patients undergoing bunionectomy.
+Flexion is conducting a Phase 1b proof-of-concept trial evaluating the safety and tolerability of FX301 administered as a single-dose, popliteal fossa block (a commonly used nerve block in foot and ankle-related surgeries) in patients undergoing bunionectomy.
+Following the decision to expand the study with an additional cohort, Flexion now anticipates having data available in the first quarter of 2022.